prekup/traffic-sign-classifier/writeup.md

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 97.2%

-####3.
-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
+#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 17th cell of the Ipython notebook.

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.927), and the image does contain a yield sign.
-In case of the second image, model was more unsure about 'Turn right-ahead', with probability 0.803.
+In case of the second image, model was more unsure about 'Turn right-ahead', but still guessed correctly with probability of 0.803.

 The top five soft max probabilities were